BCIT-SoCAS/ceons/README.md

 ![image alt text](./docs/image_12.png)

-Figure C: Unpausing the simulation
+Figure C: Restarting the simulation

+# VIII.
+To generate a PDF

+1. In **Simulation Settings** run multiple simulations.

+2. Fill out the form with your desired **PDF Title**, **X-Axis Title** and **Y-Axis Title**

+3. Select the algorithms and variables to display on your graph.

+4. Choose the folder where you want to download your PDF.

+5. Click **Download PDF** to download it into the specified folder.

-# VII.
+# VIII.
 To see live simulation statistics

 ## 1.0)  Pause Live Simulation